Airbus A220: Stretched variant (A220-500 or A221)

 In May 2023, Bloomberg reported that Airbus was reviewing the proposed stretched variant to compete more directly with the 737 MAX 8 and free up space for more A321 production.
 The concept, which Airbus now calls the A221, is gaining clarity as the company mulls an upgrade to the A220 wing design and accelerates design studies.
 These efforts aim to meet growing market demand and improve the aircraft's overall performance to become a more distinct model within the A220 Family.
 At the 2025 Paris Air Show, Benoît Schultz, CEO of Airbus Canada LP, said the company would have completed “very advanced studies” on the A221 by the end of the year, addressing the question of whether a new engine would be needed.
+Lars Wagner, the new CEO of Airbus Commercial Airplanes, told Reuters in January 2026 that he favored the new variant, which could accommodate 165 passengers in a single-class configuration.
+Within Airbus, the debate centered on whether to opt for a "simple" stretched version or one with a larger wing and more powerful engines.
+While a simple stretch trades range for capacity, it is likely the preferred option.
+After ordering 150 A220-300s in May, AirAsia has expressed interest in a stretched version, and could double its order if Airbus produces this A220-500 variant.
+At Airbus' 2026 Annual Press Conference, Airbus Chief Executive Officer Guillaume Faury stated that the company was hearing strong potential from the market for what was referred to as the "500".
+Faury said that the aircraft would make "plenty of sense" and that Airbus was "seriously considering" the programme, while emphasizing that no final decision had yet been made on its timing.

 Further certification

 In December 2018, the EASA approved Category IIIa/IIIb instrument approaches for autolanding the A220 with no decision height but runway visibility minimum requirements.

 In January 2019, A220 powered with PW1500G gained ETOPS 180 approval from Transport Canada, allowing direct routes over water or remote regions.
 The A220 was the first commercial airliner to obtain domestic ETOPS certification from Transport Canada.

 In July 2021, the EASA had officially approved an increase in the A220-300's maximum seating to 149 passengers, subject to a modification on an overwing exit slide.
-In September 2021, Airbus entered into talks with the Civil Aviation Administration (CAA) of China over the certification of the A220 in order to enter the large Chinese aviation market, particularly in the western part of the country.
+In September 2021, Airbus entered into talks with the Civil Aviation Administration of China over the certification of the A220 in order to enter the large Chinese aviation market, particularly in the western part of the country.
 At the 2023 Dubai Airshow, Airbus confirmed that it is seeking certification of the A220-300 for steep approach landings at London City Airport (LCY).
 In June 2025, Airbus was to begin certification work on the 160-seat high-density A220-300, having learned much from the A320neo, including "enhanced climb derate", which reduces engine usage during climb, increasing time on the wing, while maintaining maximum climb capability, and "dual motoring to start", which allows crews to start both engines more quickly at the gate.